jiSilverH/psydial/README.md

 * STEP 3 - Dialogue Generation
 * STEP 4 - Dialogue Filtering
 * STEP 5 - Dialogue Regeneration

+## Data files
+* `5_personality.csv`
+  This file contains descriptions from 5 dimensions of Big five personality.
+It is utilized to set the personality of two speakers in `STEP 1 (Personality Setting)`.
+* `personaChat_personality_origin.csv`
+  This file contains persona information from PersonaChat dataset.
+It is utilized in `STEP 2 (Profile Selecting)`.

 ## Code
 * `main_pipeline.py`